THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Page structure, menu, and linking

 - 9 steps at a glance

-What is an SEO Audit Checklist for? – Which website operator has not asked the question of what is really important in search engine optimization (SEO)?
+What is an SEO Audit Checklist for? – Which website operator has not asked what is really important in search engine optimization (SEO)?

 This SEO audit checklist serves, so to speak, as a control tool for the individual analysis of your search engine optimization potential.
-Our personal tip: If you decide on a professional SEO audit, you should choose the agency carefully.
+Our personal tip: If you decide on a professional SEO audit, you should carefully choose the agency.

 I recommend that you make sure that the agency offers a pragmatic workshop in which the topic of SEO is brought so close to you that you really understand it.
 Only then can you rank successfully in the long term beyond the SEO audit because this is only the trigger.
 Good SEO only works if the process continues.

-In this training, you should also be given the necessary tools so that you can optimize your content yourself in the future.
-More specifically, the agency relates to your content and uses it to explain what can be optimized and how the more valuable and effective the audit is.
+In this training, you should also be given the necessary tools to optimize your content yourself in the future.
+The agency relates to your content and uses it to explain what can be optimized and how the more valuable and effective the audit is.
 The question – what is SEO? by the way, not that easy to answer.
 Proper search engine optimization is a combination of: